awsdocs/amazon-workspaces-administration-guide/doc_source/update-directory-details.md

 1. Choose **Update and Exit**\.

-## Update the AD Connector Account \(AD Connector\)<a name="connect-account"></a>
+## Update the AD Connector account \(AD Connector\)<a name="connect-account"></a>

-You can update the AD Connector account that is used to read users and groups and join Workspaces machine accounts to your AD Connector directory\.
+You can update the AD Connector account that is used to read users and groups and join WorkSpaces machine accounts to your AD Connector directory\.

 **To update the AD Connector account**

-1. Open the Workspaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.
+1. Open the WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

 1. In the navigation pane, choose **Directories**\.